DannyMichaels/ruby-ratemyagent-selenium/README.md

 ## Current Pitfalls With The Script

 - One problem is that we're using selenium and when navigating to pages sometimes we will get a captcha page, which will make the script fail.
 We can solve this by using [something like this](https://2captcha.com/blog/how-to-use-2captcha-solver-extension-in-puppeteer) in the future.
-- Another problem is that sometimes a **different** version of the home pagthat does not contain the search bar will be loaded, I will have to investigate this further to see why this is happening.
+- Another problem is that sometimes a **different** version of the home page that does not contain the search bar will be loaded, I will have to investigate this further to see why this is happening.

 ## My approach to this script